Eagle: 10 Surprising Facts about the Raptor

 Types of Eagles

-Bald eagle
+Bald Eagle

-Spanish eagle
+Spanish Eagle

 The Spanish imperial eagle is distinguished by the presence of white stripes on its shoulders.
 Its body is covered with brown feathers, and its length ranges between 70–80 cm, its wingspan reaches about 2 m.
-The Spanish eagle is characterized as a long-lived bird, but it is threatened with extinction, so the Iberian Peninsula provides protection for it.
-These eagles live in the Iberian Peninsula, particularly in coastal and mountainous environments.
+The Spanish eagle is characterised as a long-lived bird, but it is threatened with extinction, so the Iberian Peninsula provides protection for it.
+These birds live in the Iberian Peninsula, particularly in coastal and mountainous environments.

-Golden eagle
+Golden Eagle

-Bonelli’s eagle
+eagle

 It is endemic in the regions of the Mediterranean basin to Southeast Asia, specifically in its mountainous regions of it.
 The length of these eagles is about 70 cm.
 Its wingspan reaches about 180 cm.
 It is distinguished by the brown colour of its feathers, along with the presence of brown stripes on its chest.
 It is noteworthy that this species is threatened with extinction, specifically in France, due to several reasons, most notably the loss of its habitat, illegal hunting, and lead poisoning.

-Harpy eagle
+Harpy Eagle

 It is one of the largest and most powerful types of eagles in the world.
-It lives in tropical areas as it is endemic in jungles and rainforests that contain large trees.
+It lives in tropical areas, and it is endemic in jungles and rainforests that contain large trees.
 Harpy eagles are found in regions of Central America all the way to northern Argentina.
 The length of this bird is about one meter, and the length of its wings reaches about 2 m.
 The colour of its feathers tends to be white, and the length of its strong claws exceeds 10 cm.
 It is indicated that this species is threatened with becoming extinct as a result of the loss of its habitat.

-Black-and-chestnut vulture
+Black-and-chestnut Vulture

-It is native to the South American continent, these eagles are distributed from the city of Venezuela to northeastern Argentina, and they live specifically in the forests of the Andes mountains.
+It is native to the South American continent.
+These eagles are distributed from the city of Venezuela to northeastern Argentina, and they live specifically in the forests of the Andes mountains.
 It reaches a length of about 80 cm and has a leaden feather colour in addition to black lines on its chest and a crest above its head.
 The eyes of these eagles are distinguished by having an orange iris.
 It is indicated that this species is also threatened with being extinct.

 New World Vultures